xieweiAlex/English_Learning/words-review.md

 words/2025/words-Apr-25.md
 He wore an expensive, dark blue **pinstripe** suit. -
 To remove the intestines or **entrails** of; **eviscerate**. -
-His **scruffy** appearance does not reflect his character. -
 **Aloe Vera** gel is **anti-pyretic** as it reduces heat. -
 It turned out to be his last **dalliance** with the education system. -
 His sharp **retort** clearly made an impact. -
-Spicy **tahini** sauce on brown rice, kale, black beans. -
-AI enables a greater degree of digital **autarky**.
-So long as you’re connected to the global Internet. -
 Yet building projects continue **apace**. -
 Release does not **exonerate** the offender. -
 These early paintings clearly **prefigure** his Later work. -